Voidious/chessbro/README.md

 The engine is written in TypeScript and uses the chess.js library for move validation and board representation.
 The main logic is in `src/index.ts`.

 To add your own move evaluation:

-1. Modify the `go` command handler in `src/index.ts`
+1. Modify the evaluation logic in `src/index.ts` (see `evaluatePosition` and `minimax`)
-2. Implement your evaluation function
+2. Implement your own evaluation function or search logic
-3. Choose the best move based on your evaluation instead of random selection
+3. The engine will use your evaluation to choose the best move

+## Contributing

+**Note for Windows users:**

+Husky pre-commit hooks require a POSIX shell (like Git Bash, included with Git for Windows).
+If you use PowerShell or CMD, pre-commit hooks may not run.
+To ensure hooks work, run `git commit` from a Git Bash terminal or configure your editor to use Git Bash as the default terminal.